RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/about-project-page.md

 ---
 layout: classic-docs
-title: Frontend - Dynamic module home-page
+title: Frontend - Dynamic module about-project-page
-short-title: home-page
+short-title: about-project-page
 ---

 ## Description

 This module is a dynamic configurable module for the configurable interfaces.
-It displays the configured project homePage in an iframe.
+It displays the configured project about page in an iframe.
 It stores the 'do not show again' option in local web browser storage.

+Note: This module can be directly used within the menu module.
+Therefore instantiating it separately should be a rare used case.

 ## Module structure